accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.2/annexe.md

 #### Special cases

-See special cases criterion 4.1.
+see special cases in criterion 4.1.